At CHC, we believe that teaching is about the power of connection and helping students be the best they can be.

 We are passionate about growing inspirational men and women to educate and lead the next generation with a Christian distinctive.
 Our graduates are in high demand for teaching positions in the Christian, Independent and State schooling sectors.

-The Bachelor of Primary Education course provides initial teacher education for people who wish to work in primary (Years P-6) school classroom settings.
-The Bachelor of Primary Education course contains four strands: Christian Studies, Education Studies, Discipline Studies (including Discipline Content and Curriculum and Pedagogy) and Professional Experiences.
+The Bachelor of Education (Primary) provides initial teacher education for people who wish to work in primary school (Years P-6) classroom settings.
+The Bachelor of Education (Primary) contains four strands: Christian Studies, Education Studies, Discipline Studies (including Discipline Content and Curriculum and Pedagogy) and Professional Experience.

-Bachelor of Primary Education course admission information, including the OP/selection rank, and student profile for the Bachelor of Education (Primary) can be found here.
+Bachelor of Education (Primary) course admission information, including the ATAR/selection rank, and student profile for the Bachelor of Education (Primary) can be found here.

 COURSE ADMISSION CRITERIA

-Year 12 studies or equivalent in English and Mathematics
+Year 12 studies or equivalent in English, Science and Mathematics

 English: English, English and Literature * (Units 3 & 4; C or above)